wavemotion-dave/DracoDS/README.md

 * Tandy CoCo 2 support with 32K of RAM and 64K of RAM.
 Running at 60Hz NTSC.
 * Dragon 32/64 support with 32K or 64K of RAM running at the 50Hz PAL speed.
 * Cassette (.cas) support for both the Dragon and Tandy emulated machines.
-* Cartridge (.ccc) support for the Tandy emulated machine.
+* Cartridge (.ccc or .rom) support for the Tandy emulated machine.
 * Disk (.dsk) support for the Tandy emulated machine.
 Standard single-sided 160K (35 track) or 180K (40 track) disks only.
 * Save/Load Game State (one slot).
 * Artifacting support to 4-color high-rez mode.